markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 Next, follow the same steps that you used for the `hero-text` feature above.

-Once the markup has been inserted into the Reach Out section, add, commit and push the `feature/contact-form` into the remote repo:
+Once the markup has been inserted into the Reach Out section, add, commit, and push the `feature/contact-form` into the remote repo:

 `git push origin feature/contact-form`

-> **Important:** Don't forget to check your active branch before merging the feature into the develop branch!
+> **Important:** Don't forget to check which branch is active before merging the feature into the develop branch!

 Now let's check to see if our contact form has been correctly added to the `develop` branch.
 First `checkout` into the `develop` branch and then render in the browser.
 You should see the following: